 White concrete pavers are used for this elegant veranda.
 They combine with the white pillars and lanterns to create a timeless look.

-Let Peacock Pavers add beauty to both the exterior and interior transition spaces of your next project.
-For more architectural design ideas and pricing, contact us today for a quote.
+Let Peacock Pavers add beauty to both the exterior and interior transition spaces of your next project, so if you’re looking for elegant, handcrafted pavers, reach out to us and we’ll be happy to send you a quote.